ppfeufer/aa-intel-tool/README.md

 | Name                           | Description                                                                                                      | Default  |
 |:-------------------------------|:-----------------------------------------------------------------------------------------------------------------|:---------|
 | INTELTOOL_SCAN_RETENTION_TIME  | Sets the time in days for how long the scans will be kept in the database.
 Set to 0 to keep scans indefinitely.  | 30       |

+## Changelog

+See [CHANGELOG.md]

+## Contributing

+Do you want to contribute to this project?
+That's cool!

+Please make sure to read the [Contribution Guidelines] (I promise, it's not much, just some basics)

 <!-- Badges -->